The cost per service member has nearly tripled since 1980, according to a recent report.

 Pay has been the majority of the problem, according to the report.
 Military pay raises are tied to the Bureau of Labor Statistics’ employment cost index (ECI), a measurement of the cost of goods and services.
 The last few years, lawmakers have been granting raises above the ECI in an effort to reduce the pay gap between civilian and military jobs.

 The other part of the problem is the cost of health care.
 An estimated 10 million people qualify for subsidized care through either military treatment facilities or civilian providers under contract with TRICARE.
-The DOD has budgeted $47 billion for health care in 2013, but the CBO report is projecting a cost of $51 billion.
+The DOD is trying to restructure TRICAREto a single system designed to encourage beneficiaries to seek care from military facilities or network providers.
 Health care costs are expected to continue to climb from $65 billion by 2017 to $95 billion by 2030.